Shasta Wildlife

 If you suspect that you have been bitten, call the public health office in your county right away!

-Shasta Wildlife Rescue & Rehabilitation, Inc. is not able to rescue, rehabilitate or take possession of BEARS, BOBCATS, COYOTES OR MOUNTAIN LIONS.
+Shasta Wildlife Rescue & Rehabilitation, Inc. is not able to rescue, rehabilitate or take possession of BEARS OR MOUNTAIN LIONS.

 Fawn